cult-of-coders/grapher/docs/hypernova.md

 In a normal scenario, to retrieve this data graph we need to:
 1. Fetch the posts
-2. posts.length * Fetch categories for each post
+2. length(posts) x Fetch categories for each post
-3. posts.length * Fetch author for each post
+3. length(posts) x Fetch author for each post
-4. posts.length * Fetch comments for each post
+4. length(posts) x Fetch comments for each post
-5. posts.length * 10 * Fetch author for each comment
+5. length(posts) * length(comments) * Fetch author for each comment

 Assuming we have:
 - 10 posts